 Set the proxy_timeout parameter to 10 minutes in the nginx.conf configuration file, which should be more than long enough to prevent cutting SSL connections before the requests time out by themselves.
 After this fix was applied, one api-server consumed only 100% of CPU (about 2% of total node compute performance capacity), while the second one consumed about 200% (about 4% of total node compute performance capacity) of CPU (with average response time 200-400 ms).

 KubeDNS cannot handle large cluster load with default settings

-When deploying an OpenStack cluster on this scale, kubedns becomes unresponsive because of the huge load.
+When deploying clusters with OpenStack on Kubernetes on this scale, kubedns becomes unresponsive because of the huge load.
 This end up with a slew of errors appearing in the logs of the dnsmasq container in the kubedns pod:

 Maximum number of concurrent DNS queries reached.

 Also, dnsmasq containers sometimes get restarted due to hitting the high memory limit.

 First of all, kubedns often seems to fail often in this architecture, even even without load.
 During the experiment we observed continuous kubedns container restarts even on an empty (but large enough) Kubernetes cluster.
 Restarts are caused by liveness check failing, although nothing notable is observed in any logs.